 If you think you’ll meet your savings goal and purchase a house within the next year or two, stick with guaranteed interest-bearing financial products such as a high-interest savings account or GICs, so you won’t have to cash out investments at a loss if the market dips right when you need the money.
 EQ Bank, for example, is currently offering 1.65%* interest on its Savings Plus Account and 1.85% on 3-month GICs—a much better interest rate than the typical 0.05% to 0.1% that most of the major banks are offering.

 If, on the other hand, buying a home is a longer-term goal, you can take on greater risk (and enjoy the potential of higher returns) with an investment account since you have more time to weather the ups and downs of the market.
 But, instead of losing 2% to 3% of your investment earnings to advisor commissions and mutual fund fees, start investing and open an account with a low-fee robo advisor or discount brokerage.

 The robo advisor services offered by Wealthsimple and Questwealth Portfolios, for example, charge well under 1% (including MERs) for a complete diversified portfolio of ETFs that matches your risk tolerance.
-Or, you can save even more on fees by choosing and trading your own investments through the Questrade or Wealthsimple Trade brokerage services.
+Or, you can save even more on fees by choosing and trading your own investments through the Questrade or Wealthsimple Trade account brokerage services.
 Either way, you’ll save hundreds or thousands of dollars in fees each year, depending on the size of your account.
-Promo: Get a $50 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account and deposit and trade at least $150!
+Promo: Get a $25 cash bonus + $0 commission trades when you open a new Wealthsimple Trade account and fund at least $150!
 Plus, Wealthsimple Trade will reimburse an outgoing administrative transfer fee of up to $150 on investment account transfers valued at more than $5,000.